 While he was never able to truly break himself, his training led to a high school championship and an undefeated record in college that spanned several years.
 That was until the unthinkable happened.

-Wrestling in his final match at the NCAA level, just before Gable was expected to go on and win the Gold medal at the 1972 Olympics, Dan Gable’s unbeaten record came to an end in a shocking upset in the finals.
+Wrestling in his final match at the NCAA level, just before Gable was expected to go on and win the Gold medal at the 1972 Olympics, his unbeaten record came to an end in a shocking upset in the finals.
 The world was stunned.
-In tears, Gable left the mat in utter disappointment, feeling that he had let down the memory of his sister.
+In tears, Gable left the mat in utter disappointment, feeling he had let down the memory of his sister.
 But he soon returned to training his Push to Collapse approach.

 Eventually he would have his redemption.
 Gable went on to win the Gold medal at the ’72 Olympics by dominating his competition, no doubt in large part due to his training philosophy and dedication to working harder than anyone else in the world.

-He told of one practice where he would drag his teammates out of the locker room one by one at the end of a session with the hopes that they would push him to the brink of exhaustion.
+He told of one practice where he would drag his teammates out of the locker room one by one at the end of a session with the hopes they would push him to the brink of exhaustion.
 But still, it never happened.
 He was never able to push to collapse, but this attitude of pushing through the dark days surrounding both his sister’s death and his devastating loss in the final match of his college career was what allowed him to become the best in the world at what he did.
 It allowed him to become a legend.

 Do you hold the same attitude?